syuvivida/VHEPP/sergei_ana/README.md

 ```
 source hs-toolkit/setup.sh
 ```
-Try a few hs commands to see if your seup is OK.
+Try a few hs commands to see if your setup is OK.